hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-unique-index.md

 # Select by Unique Index

-`selectByUI...()` methods are implemented in DAOs related to a table that has one or more unique indexes, excluding the primary key.
+`selectByUI...()` methods are implemented in DAOs related to a table that has one or more unique indexes.

-Each method receives the values for the members of the index as parameters and returns a VO with the selected row.
+Each DAO method receives the values for the members of the index as parameters and returns a VO with the selected row.

-The primary key unique index is covered by the [Select By Primary Key](./select-by-primary-key.md) method and, therefore, is not implemented as a unique index method.

 Keep in mind that unique constraints also generate unique indexes.
 These indexes are considered as any other unique index and are included in the DAO.

+The primary key unique index is covered by the [Select By Primary Key](./select-by-primary-key.md) method and, therefore, is not implemented as a unique index method.

 ## Example